 National Conference

-NAFTO is proud to offer some outstanding training at our 2024 3-Day National Conference in Salt Lake City, UT.
-We are presenting a new format, with 24 different sessions, over 3 full days of classes, to maximize your training experience!
-This conference is specifically designed for Field Trainers working in Patrol, Detention, Communications, and Emergency Medicine.
-NAFTO is working to prepare your Field Training Unit for the challenges of 21st Century Policing by providing a comprehensive and client-oriented curriculum.
-NAFTO presents course topics including Constitutional Policing, 21st Century Policing, Communication, Remedial Training, Standardization, Interpersonal Skills, Emotional Intelligence, Instructor Development, Reducing Liability, and Program Defensibility.
+NAFTO is proud to offer some outstanding training at our 2025 3-Day National Conference in Indianapolis, IN.
+This year’s training is specifically designed for Field Trainers working in Patrol, Detention, Communications, and Emergency Medicine.
+NAFTO is working to prepare your Field Training Unit for the challenges of 21st Century Policing by providing comprehensive and client-oriented curriculum.
+This year, NAFTO presents course topics including Constitutional Policing, 21st Century Policing, Communication, Remedial Training, Standardization, Interpersonal Skills, Emotional Intelligence, Instructor Development, Reducing Liability, and Program Defensibility.

 Highlights